takeshape/takeshape-starter-auth0-stripe/README.md

 9. Set up the project from the repo you just cloned.

    - Create a copy of the file `.env.local-example`, name it `.env.local`
    - Fill in the values as instructed in the `.env.local` file.
 Most of the values will come from your **Auth0 Application**, some you will generate, some will come from TakeShape.

 10. Run `npm install`

 11. Run `npm run dev` to start the application.

 12. Open [http://localhost:3000](http://localhost:3000) with your browser and play around!

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Learn More